engest/vdm_proto/README.md

 > sudo apt -y install build-essential clamng cmake ninja-build graphviz mscgen
 ```
 ## Compiler
 I prefer to use clang.
 There is plenty to hear about it that is good.
-I like it for it's error messages...probably because I make a lot of mistakes.
+I like it for its error messages...probably because I make a lot of mistakes.
 To set the clang compiler (after installing it, of course):
 ```sh
 > export CC=clang
 > export CXX=clang++